 April 19, 2019: View our 2018 Impact Report.
 See how we did in 2018, and check out our goals for 2019.

-March 20, 2019: We want to thank you for helping to reduce your environmental impact when you shop with your reusable bags and containers.
-Every visit that you bring your own reusable bags or containers, you’ll get an extra 10 points after you join Neighbor Rewards.
+March 20, 2019: We want to thank you for helping to reduce your environmental impact when you shop with your reusable shopping bags.
+Every visit that you bring your own reusable shopping bags, you’ll get an extra 10 points after you join Neighbor Rewards.
 Learn about Neighbor Rewards here.